molpopgen/fwdpy/README.rst

 Changes to the Cython/C++ back end:

+* Bug fixed in get_gamete in views.pyx.
+This affected the output of almost all "views" functions except those viewing just mutations.
 * cythonGSL_ is now required.
 We expect to use more GSL in this package, and so it makes sense to not reinvent the wheel.
 * Massive reduction in code base
 * Update to Cython_ 0.24.0